Netcentric/aem-classification/aem-classification-maps/aem-classification-map-repo-annotations/README.md

 --- | --- | ---
 `biz.netcentric.filevault.validator.maps` | `aem-classification-map-repo-annotations` | `6.5.3.0-SNAPHOT`

-The version is consisting out of 4 sections.
+The version is consisting out of 4 parts.
-The first 3 sections give the
+The first 3 parts give the
-- AEM on Prem versioning scheme, i.e. 6.5.3 for AEM 6.5 SP3
+- AEM (on premise, classic, up to version 6.5.x) versioning scheme, i.e. 6.5.3 for AEM 6.5 SP3
-- AEM as a CloudService versioning scheme, i.e. 2020.01.0
+- AEM as a Cloud Service versioning scheme, i.e. 2020.01.0

 The following files are provided in that artifact:

 URL| Description
 --- | ---
-`tccl:biz/netcentric/filevault/validator/maps/aem-classification-map-repo-annotations.map` | Contains all classifications and in addition also deprecations from the repository of AEM 6.5.3.
+`tccl:biz/netcentric/filevault/validator/maps/aem-classification-map-repo-annotations.map` | Contains all classifications and in addition also deprecations from the repository of AEM.

 [1]: https://docs.adobe.com/content/help/en/experience-manager-65/deploying/upgrading/sustainable-upgrades.html#content-classifications
 [2]: ../../aem-classification-maven-plugin/README.md